firepenguindisopanda/experiment-uwi-dcit-chatbot/README.md

 ### Backend (API) - Choose a Framework:

--Decide whether you want to use Flask or FastAPI.
+- Decide whether you want to use Flask or FastAPI.
 Both are excellent choices, but FastAPI is known for its speed and automatic API documentation.

 ### Create API Endpoints: